-- Mastery of knowledge of their specialty within the doctoral program - Knowledge and competency essential for conducting scholarly, scientific inquiry in nursing - Ability to integrate nursing and interdisciplinary knowledge within their specialty area - Ability to appropriately select, apply and evaluate the tools of scientific inquiry in nursing
+- 1. Mastery of knowledge of their specialty within the doctoral program. - 2.
+Knowledge and competency essential for conducting scholarly, scientific inquiry in nursing. - 3.
+Ability to integrate nursing and interdisciplinary knowledge within their specialty area. - 4.
+Ability to appropriately select, apply and evaluate the tools of scientific inquiry in nursing.

-Related Policies:
+Related Policies

-- The comprehensive examination is designed, administered, and evaluated for each individual by the student's doctoral committee. - The comprehensive examination is taken at the completion of a substantial portion of coursework and may be taken before, concurrent with or after the completion of the dissertation proposal. - The student's doctoral committee must adhere to all policies of the Graduate School (See Graduate Bulletin at: http://www.psu.edu/bulletins/whitebook - The comprehensive examination is developed for an individual by his/her doctoral committee and consists of both written and oral components. - The Comprehensive Examination consists of oral and written components that address broad areas of study, methodologies and the phenomenon of interest.
+- 1. The comprehensive examination is designed, administered, and evaluated for each individual by the student's doctoral committee. - 2.
+The comprehensive examination is taken at the completion of a substantial portion of coursework and may be taken before, concurrent with or after the completion of the dissertation proposal. - 3.
+The student's doctoral committee must adhere to all policies of the Graduate School (See Graduate Bulletin at: https://bulletins.psu.edu/graduate/programs/majors/nursing/ - 4.
+The comprehensive examination is developed for an individual by his/her doctoral committee and consists of both written and oral components. - 5.
+The Comprehensive Examination consists of oral and written components that address broad areas of study, methodologies and the phenomenon of interest.
 The student is provided with a set of questions generated by the committee.
 The student has 72 hours in which to provide written answers to the questions.
-The exam is typically written off-site with full access to reference resources.
+The exam is typically written off-site with full access to reference resources. - 6.
+Following submission of written responses and the passing of an appropriate time interval for evaluation of responses (minimally 2 weeks), the student and committee members meet to conduct an oral defense during which time the student is provided the opportunity to respond to questions.
+Oral examination may include follow-up to the written work or other areas (at the discretion of the committee).